eenblam/hod/README.md

-# Hannukah of Data 2022 Solutions
+# Hanukkah of Data 2022 Solutions
 See https://hanukkah.bluebird.sh/